jasnell/proposal-zero-copy-arraybuffer-list/README.md

 Its key benefit is performant zero-copy concatenation of `Buffer` instances that can be collectively used as if they were a single `Buffer`, which provides a massive performance improvement by avoiding copies.

+Unfortunately, however, while `BufferList` in the bl module implements the basic `Buffer` API, it is not usable as a `Uint8Array` the way Node.js `Buffer` is.
+This makes it a bit difficult to use effectively in scenarios where we need an `ArrayBuffer` or `TypedArray`.

+What we want is the ability to create an `ArrayBuffer` that is a concatenation of one or more other `ArrayBuffer` instances without the need to copy, and with the ability to wrap a `TypedArray` around it.

 ## Proposal

 Here we propose a similar language level mechanism that would allow an `ArrayBuffer` to be composed to multiple source `ArrayBuffer` instances, without copying, that can be still be used just like any other type of `ArrayBuffer` (at least at the JavaScript level)